🎯 UPDATED 2026 | MNC Interview Experience

 Accounting entry for down payment?

-Medium 📁 Down Payment
+Medium πŸ“ Down Payment

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Bank A/c Dr